Thursday, August 30th, 2018

 That said, Turkey does seem a fulcrum power, a bellweather of who dominates global affairs; if it falls to China’s influence, this is not great for the West.

-To me, with my limited exposure to Turkey, the fundamental problem is that as a people are misguidedly unsatisfied with being a nationstate.
+To me, with my papercut exposure to Turkey, the fundamental problem is this: they are unsatisfied with being a nationstate.
 Instead, they want to be the local imperium, which cannot be.
 Turks, I say: apply your justified satisfaction with quotidian life to the national level.
 That way you will indeed make friends and influence peoples.

-Perhaps not coincidentally, both countries are currently in some danger of a secessionist crack-up.
+Perhaps not coincidentally, both states are currently in some danger of a secessionist crack-up.

 Wednesday, July 11th, 2018